Edpuzzle Alternative for Language Teachers

 Why Language Teachers Outgrow Edpuzzle

-Edpuzzle requires you to find a video, trim it, and manually embed questions at specific timestamps — a time-consuming workflow.
+Edpuzzle requires you to find a video, trim it, and embed questions at specific timestamps — a time-consuming workflow.
 It works for video comprehension, but language assessment is broader: vocabulary, grammar, reading, and listening.
-There's no AI generation from text materials, no furigana or pinyin for Japanese and Chinese, no anonymous student access, and no real-time classroom quiz mode.
+Language teachers often need text-to-quiz generation, furigana or pinyin for Japanese and Chinese, link-based student access, and real-time classroom quiz mode.
 As language programs scale, teachers need a purpose-built assessment tool, not a video annotator.

 What Quizzz Does Differently